How Much Caffeine Is In A Monster? (Yes, It Sounds Scary)

 How Much Caffeine Is In A 24 Oz Monster Energy Drink

-In Canada, Monster Energy drinks are available in 473 ml or 355 ml cans.
+In the UK, Monster Energy drinks are only available in 500 ml cans.
 However, if you buy imported flavours, you might see different sizes, including 24 oz (710 ml).

 There’s a whopping 244 mg of caffeine in a 24 oz Monster.

 That’s a ton of caffeine.
 Someone who drinks a few cups of coffee daily might still feel jittery if they had a 24 oz Monster Energy drink instead.
-But it all comes down to the coffee vs soda debate about the caffeine content.
+But it all comes down to the coffee vs fizzy drink debate about the caffeine content.

 But that begs another question: how much caffeine is in coffee vs Monster Energy drinks?